raspberrypilearning/teachers-classroom-guide/README.md

-# A teacher's guide to using Raspberry Pi in the classroom
+# A teachers' guide to using Raspberry Pi in the classroom

 ![](cover.png)